 Carp fishing sunglasses.
 What are they all about?
-Whilst it’s great to look ‘cool’ whilst you are sat in your bivvy, polarized sunglasses are more than just fishing fashion accessories.
+Whilst it’s great to look ‘cool’ whilst you are sat in your bivvy, sunglasses are more than just fishing fashion accessories.
 The first thing you are looking for is a decent level of protection for your eyes.

-Fully polarized with a camo frame, which we think is a nice touch.
+These have a camo frame, which we think is a nice touch.
 The glasses are of the wraparound style meaning they will stay firmly where they belong whenever you lean over, on your face and not in the water.
 Brown chrome tinted lenses ensure maximum visibility.

 Now for something a slightly different.
-Wraparounds are not for everyone, enter the polarized fox rage sunglasses!
+Wraparounds are not for everyone, enter the fox rage sunglasses!
 A lightweight, light coloured frame with orange lenses, these glasses truly stand out!
 Being well made and sturdy, these glasses should last a while, making them a worthy investment.
 If you’ve ever owned a pair of Avid carp blaze sunglasses these are equally as stylish and well made.

 If you wear spectacles you’ll often be stuck between brightness or clarity, as you have to remove your glasses to don your carp fishing sunglasses.
 With this offering from Fortis, you don’t have to as the go over your normal spectacles.
-They aren’t the cheapest on our list but that’s because they have several extra features, including; rubber inserts on the arms, a range of lens color options and a unique vent system to prevent ‘misting up’.
+They aren’t the cheapest on our list but that’s because they have several extra features, including; rubber inserts on the arms, a range of lens colour options and a unique vent system to prevent ‘misting up’.